JP2394/steam-recommendations-DE-project/README.md

 * What is the average playtime of a game?
 * Which game was the most popular over a certain timespan?
 * Which game is the most/least recommended on the platform?
 * Which game has the most helpful/funny reviews?
-Which game has the most
 * What is the average ratio between the number of purchased games and posted reviews?